 Method 1: Add an Admin Using /op username

-While in-game or within the Minecraft server console, type /op username, replacing username with the Minecraft username of the player you’d like to add as operator.
+Within the Minecraft server console, type op username, replacing username with the Minecraft username of the player you’d like to add as operator.

 This command will grant immediate admin access to the players you add, including access to all plugins (unless otherwise configured), without a need to restart the server.

 Method 2: Add an Admin to your ops.txt file